jurabek/rules-prompts/shared-prompts/go-database.md

 - Keep migrations small and focused.
 - Never modify existing migrations after deployment.
 - Use descriptive migration names.
+- When writing migrations, avoid complex logic; prefer simple SQL statements, and do not create SQL functions or triggers.

 ## Repository Pattern